42 Enlightening Migraine Statistics & Facts for 2023

-37. Strong aromas or perfumes can trigger a migraine, facts about the condition point out.
+38. Strong aromas or perfumes can trigger a migraine, facts about the condition point out.

 40. Botox can treat migraines.

-As the disorder becomes better understood, there are more and more treatments to control it and improve each sufferer’s quality of life.
-An innovative therapeutic alternative for chronic migraines is the use of Botox (OnabotulinumtoxinA) to decrease the frequency and intensity of these headaches.
+As the disorder becomes better understood, more treatments are introduced.
+Interestingly, an innovative therapeutic alternative for chronic migraines is the use of Botox (OnabotulinumtoxinA).
+It decreases the frequency and lowers the intensity of these headaches.
 To add, in 2010, Botox was approved for adults with chronic migraines.

 Wrapping Things Up

-Worse than a tension headache found in people with high blood pressure, a migraine is a highly painful type of headache that can be can be quite disabling.
-It’s a frequent health problem that may require careful evaluation for proper diagnosis.
-Anxiety, stress, or lack of food and sleep can trigger migraine episodes.
-Some of the most common symptoms are light and sound sensitivity and dizziness.
+Worse than a tension headache found in people with high blood pressure, a migraine is an excruciating headache that can be disabling.
+It is a frequent health problem that requires a thorough evaluation for accurate diagnosis.

-The statistics presented here have been able to show how plaguing and disruptive migraines can be to a person.
-With that in mind, these migraine statistics are intended to help you learn more about this debilitating pathological condition, as well as find ways to prevent and treat it.
+The migraine statistics presented here note how disruptive migraines can be.
+With that in mind, this article is intended to help you learn more about this debilitating condition, as well as find ways to prevent it and treat it.